 Professor Jim Aulich

 Jim Aulich's research interests engage with the relationships between history, memory and representation, especially in the field of propaganda and publicity in the graphic arts.
-As leader of the Visual Culture Research Centre he is responsible for research development in the History of Art, Architecture and Design.
+Recently made a member of the Editorial and Advisory Board for the Journal o fMedia and Communication .
 He was director of the ARHC funded Resource Enhancement project 'Posters of Conflict: the visual culture of public information and counter information 1914-2005,' a collaboration with the Imperial War Museum.
 Other previous research projects on the Vietnam War, The Falklands Conflict, the 'change' in Central Europe in 1989, and communist rule in central and eastern Europe were collaborations with museums and art galleries with exhibitions and publications as research outcomes.
 He has been an invited delegate to the Brno Biennale, Czech Republic since 1991.
-Recently he has given papers at Vienna City Hall on the 'historian and the poster archive', and at Prague Central Library on the political poster.
 In 2005 he researched and curated 'Forced Laughter.
 An exhibition of 105 cartoons by Boris Efimov,' Galerie Nova sin, Prague in celebration of the Soviet cartoonist's 105th birthday.
 In 2008 he was curator of the major exhibition of war posters, Weapons of Mass Communication at the Imperial War Museum, London and was co-author of the book Seduction or Instruction, First World War Posters in Britain and Europe, published by Manchester University Press.
 Since 2008 he has published on the postwar Polish health poster; Soviet propaganda in Britain 1942-45; new media and revolution in Serbia 1995-2000; and publicity, advertising and propaganda in Britain 1914-18.
 Most recently, he has had an article on international graphic propaganda accepted for the open access First World War 1914-1918-online.
 International Encyclopedia of the First World War” published by the Bavarian State Library and the Free University Berlin.
-He is also a member of the AHRC Research Training Advisory Group and has been instrumental in introducing Skills Development opportunities for postgraduate researchers with outside organisations.
+He is also a member of the AHRC Research Training Advisory Group and in his role as Head of Research Degrees in the Manchester School of Art he has been instrumental in introducing Skills Development opportunities for postgraduate researchers with outside organisations.

 Director of 'Posters of Conflict: The Visual Culture of Public Information and Counter Information’ an AHRC funded Resource Enhancement Project 2003-06.
 See www.
 Details…